digitaldrummerj/digitaldrummerj.me/content/blog/2016/angular-communication-between-parent-and-child-scopes.md

 ---
 categories:
-- angular
+- angularjs
 date: 2016-01-25T00:00:00Z
 published: true
-title: Angular - Communicating Between Parent And Child Scopes
+title: AngularJS - Communicating Between Parent And Child Scopes
 ---

+> Note: This post applies to AngularJS.
+The 1.x version of Angular.

 Here is a quick tip in Angular on how to communicate between parent and child scopes.